Energy Fuels Inc. (UUUU)'s latest performance is not what we had anticipated

 Energy Fuels Inc. (AMEX: UUUU) Trading Performance Indicators

-You can see what Energy Fuels Inc. (UUUU) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 76.12.
+Here are Energy Fuels Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a price to sales ratio for the trailing twelve months stands at 98.06.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.01, a number that is poised to hit -0.02 in the next quarter and is forecasted to reach -0.13 in one year’s time.